 - 4x magnification isn’t the most on this list, but it’s suitable for a lot of people.

 - Very easy to use and it’s made for people that aren’t great with electronics.
 You can pretty much control everything with one button.

-- Comes with a carrying case and this is good so you don’t lose and can protect this rangefinder.
+- It comes with a carrying case, and this is good, so you don’t lose and can protect this rangefinder.

-The is the second TecTecTec product on this list and I really like the rangefinders they make.
-They’re always pretty fairly priced and they perform well on the golf course.
+This is the second TecTecTec product on this list, and I really like the rangefinders they make.
+They’re always pretty fairly priced, and they perform well on the golf course.
 This goes for their VPRODLX too.